dagahren/Evomics/readme.md

 Once you have selected the file, fastqc will start running (it will take a few minutes so a short break is a good idea).

-* Save the results to the qcLab directory.
+* Save the report to the qcLab directory.

 * Take your time to inspect the results of the FastQC run.
 Start with the basic statistics table.
 How many sequences did you get?
 Compare with your own count above.
 What is the percent GC?
 What is the length of the reads?